Working Capital Efficiency Across 14 Markets: Where It Works and Where It Fails

 The academic basis: Sloan (1996) on accruals, Hirshleifer et al. (2004) on bloated balance sheets.
 Companies with lean working capital tend to have higher-quality earnings and better subsequent stock returns.

 Each exchange is benchmarked against its local index (same currency).
-Exchanges without a local index in FMP use the S&P 500.
+Saudi Arabia uses S&P 500 because its local index lacks price data in FMP.

 | Rank | Exchange | CAGR | vs Local Bench | Benchmark | Sharpe | MaxDD | Cash% |